Profile Picture

 about

 My research studies the commercialization of scientific innovations and the diffusion of technologies into markets.
-Along with my research, I develop novel datasets and tools.
-Check out scientifiq.ai, our platform to help advance research on innovation.
+Along with my research, I develop novel datasets and tools to help advance research on innovation.

 Prior to academia, I founded a startup providing software and machine learning translation solutions for large firms.
 I also spent years in M&A, where I led numerous projects in technological sectors such as advanced water treatment technologies, biotech, energy generation, and materials science.